DNSCrypt/doh-server/README.md

 # doh-proxy

-A DNS-over-HTTP server proxy in Rust.
-Add a webserver and you get DNS-over-HTTPS, which is actually DNS-over-HTTP/2.
+A fast and secure DoH (DNS-over-HTTPS) server written in Rust.

 ## Installation